kbrsh/blog/src/posts/inventing-monads.md

 It's a dense representation, but they are equivalent.
 Note that functions are called with a space between the name and opening parenthesis, this isn't common syntax but it's valid JavaScript.
 It's there to simulate "call by juxtaposition" syntax in languages like Haskell, where functions are called with `f x y z`.
 But instead of calling them like you normally would in JavaScript with `f(x)(y)(z)`, we call them with `f (x) (y) (z)`.

-This functional version of blocks works by breaking it down into two blocks.
-It can be thought of this way:
+This functional version of blocks works by breaking them down into two parts:

 ```js
 const middleName = (() => {